 There is also a compulsory field trip as part of the course, which will demonstrate some of the realities of working in the industry.

 Research Skills and Methods (10 credits) will cement your knowledge of a variety of research methodologies and key research skills.
 At the end of the module, you'll prepare a proposal for your dissertation.

-Introduction to Comparative Law (10 credits) will introduce the study of art law in its international context, by considering methods for undertaking comparative legal studies.
+Legal Systems: Sources & Operation (10 credits) will introduce the study of art law in its international context, by considering methods for undertaking comparative legal studies.
 It will provide you with an introduction to the workings of common law compared to codified civil law.

 Art: A Problematic Life Cycle (20 credits) considers the key pressure points at which legal problems may arise during the 'life cycle' of art - from creation to sale, deaccession or destruction.

 Art: Commodity or Valuable (20 credits) focuses on the inherent tension between art as a financial asset or commodity to be bought and sold, and art as a cultural good.